ashraful88/flyway-postgres-golang/README.md

 ## Run flyway using Dockerfile only

-Create .env file like example.env
+Create a .env file like example.env

    `docker build -t flywayk8 .`
    `docker run flywayk8:latest`